-For investors, the \$1.00 NAV provides convenience and simplicity in terms of tax, accounting, and recordkeeping.
+For investors, the \$1.00 NAV provides convenience and simplicity in terms of taxes, recordkeeping, accounting, and operations.

-- Tax convenience: If money market funds had a floating NAV, all share sales would become taxreportable events, potentially multiplying investors' tax and recordkeeping burdens.
+- Tax convenience: If money market funds had a floating NAV, all share sales would become taxreportable events, vastly multiplying investors' tax and recordkeeping burdens.
 A stable \$1.00 NAV relieves investors of having to consider the timing of purchases and sales of shares of money market funds, as they must with floating NAV funds, to comply with the so-called wash sale rule. - Accounting simplicity: Stable \$1.00 NAV money market funds qualify as "cash equivalents" under accounting standards.
 Because the NAV is fixed at \$1.00 per share, there is no need for investors to recognize gains or losses for financial accounting purposes.
-With a floating NAV, companies and other organizations would face significant additional burdens of: - marking to market the value of their money market fund shares; - tracking the costs of their shares; and - determining how to match purchases and redemptions for purposes of calculating gains and losses for accounting and tax purposes.

-- Operational convenience: For corporations and bank sweep accounts, a stable share price for money market funds simplifies operations because the \$1.00 NAV is known in advance.
-Corporations sometimes have internal guidelines or cash management policies that are easier to adhere to with a stable \$1.00 NAV.
-Without a stable NAV, broker-dealers could not offer their retail investors a range of features including:
+With a floating NAV, companies and other organizations would face significant additional burdens of: - marking to market the value of their money market fund shares; - tracking the costs of their shares in order to calculate gains and losses when shares are redeemed for accounting and tax purposes. - Operational convenience: For corporations and intermediary sweep accounts, a stable share price for money market funds simplifies operations because the \$1.00 NAV is constant.
+Corporations sometimes have internal guidelines or cash management policies that require investments in a stable \$1.00 NAV product.
+Without a stable NAV, funds and intermediaries would be unable to provide institutional and retail investors with same-day settlement on shares redeemed throughout the day.

-- ATM access;

-- check writing;

-- ACH and Fedwire transfers; and

-- same-day settlement on shares redeemed via "wire transfers."

-Floating the NAV would undermine money market funds' convenience and simplicity and confront investors with new accounting, tax, and legal hurdles whose resolution is uncertain.
+Floating the NAV would undermine money market funds' convenience and simplicity and confront investors with new accounting, tax, and legal complications.